choria-io/website/docs/content/federation/configuration/index.md

 Here you see the Puppet code needed to start the Network Broker and Federation Broker Cluster called *london*.
 By default this will mean 50 instances of the Federation Broker and it will be capable of serving tremendously large Collectives.
 You'll only see one process - `choria broker`.

+{{% notice tip %}}
+While I show the Puppet code here for completeness, I recommend using Hiera to configure these settings
+{{% /notice %}}

 ```puppet
 node "nats1.ldn.example.net" {
   class{"choria":